Here are some practical ways to teach kids about fasting through experience with short and intentional opportunities.

 A digital fast.
 As a family, decide to fast from technology.
-This could be as simply as not using the DVD player in the minivan to a complete abstinence for a week or month.
+This could be as simple as not using the DVD player in the minivan to complete abstinence for a week or month.

 Grow from short to more intensive fasts.
 Don’t start with a 40 day, “no (fill in the blank)” fast that will be difficult to achieve.
 Start small and build on success.

 Be intentional about helping kids understand why you’re fasting:

 Fasting must center on God.
 If you fast for any reason other than to center on Him; His will and His desire, it will be in vain.

 Fasting reminds us that God is our provider of every good and perfect gift.
 Help kids find this reality.

 Fasting helps us focus.
 The point of a fast is to focus on a particular issue, need, concern, or desire.
 Determine the point and be very intentional to share and help kids understand.